Woodworking from Anywhere with Lou Sarg

 Now that she is getting to know more makers in this particular space, she knows what they’re looking for.
 She wouldn’t have offered the elmaphant to anyone else but Andrew; she knew he was the one to use that wood.

 It’s not about how you get started, but why you want to tell your story. you can begin your woodworking journey from anywhere.
+Need motivation check out our post about finding your woodworking inspiration.

 - Lou Sarg Woodwork on Instagram